viamrobotics/docs/docs/installation/microcontrollers/_index.md

 ### Configure the ESP32 as a Remote

 To programmatically control the robot now running on the ESP32, you need to connect it to another robot that is running the full-featured `viam-server`, as the microcontroller lacks the required processing power to do so.
-This second "robot" can be as simple as an instance of `viam-server` running on your personal computer.
+This second "robot" can be as simple as an instance of `viam-server` running on your development machine.

 By configuring the ESP32 robot as a remote of a robot running `viam-server`, you can establish a secure connection between the two robots.